GSA/digitalgov.gov/content/news/2024/04/2024-04-11-meet-your-digital-experience-council.md

 Each month, we send highlights from the Council meeting to all members of the [Web Managers community of practice](https://digital.gov/communities/web-content-managers/) so those responsible for building federal websites and digital services can understand and align efforts with the Council’s top priorities.

 {{< note variant="join" >}}

-**Web Managers Community**
-The Web Managers Community of Practice is a group of government employees and contractors who manage government websites and digital services.
+The **Web Managers Community of Practice** is a group of government employees and contractors who manage government websites and digital services.
 They work to create a trusted, seamless online experience for all.
-Join the Web Managers Community.
+[Join the Web Managers Community](https://digital.gov/communities/web-content-managers/).

 {{< /note >}}

 As Federal CIO Clare Mortorana said in her opening remarks at the [2024 Spring Community Summit](https://digital.gov/event/2024/03/13/spring-2024-community-summit/), “Together, we are here to drive progress for the American public.
 Technology enables the government to deliver on its mission, and working collaboratively is the only way I have seen change happen in government.”